What is UX Audit?

 UX audit should be incorporated as a non-bias opinion of the product.
 It will provide a lot of information for designers, stakeholders and developers to make the right changes.
 After collecting all the data and insights, a hypothesis will be developed with the key users in mind.
 Your recommendations should be real, tangible and that delivers business results within the budget of the project, it shouldn’t be some great and fancy ideas which can not be incorporated into the company.
 Write the results which everyone can understand not just usability jargon which only UX designers can understand.
 Show the data metrics in a language which stakeholders can understand and empathize the positive aspect of the product, not just the bad points.
 Let the stakeholders know how these changes can help increase the ROI of the product in their language.

-Idea Theorem is Toronto based digital agency which creates simple and usable products for web and mobile.
+Idea Theorem is Toronto based UI UX agency.
+We create simple and usable products for web and mobile.
 Our human-centered design approach lets us understand your customers, identify their pain points & deliver solutions that enhance their experience with your brand.
 Contact Us if you have any questions and we will be happy to help you.